 A: The trucking industry in Maryland is regulated by the Maryland Department of Transportation, as well as the Federal Motor Carrier Safety Administration (FMCSA).
 Truck drivers and companies must comply with laws like:

-A: There were 785 major vehicle crashes in 2017 alone.
-Of those accidents, 49 (or 6.2%) involved large trucks.
-While truck accidents make up a small percentage of the number of accidents in the country, they account for 10% of all crash fatalities.
+A: According to the latest data by the Maryland Department of Transportation, 4 percent of the fatal motor vehicle accidents that occurred in 2020 were caused by large trucks.
+While truck accidents make up a small percentage of the number of accidents in the state, they account for 10 percent of all crash fatalities.
 If you or your loved one are part of these statistics, do not hesitate to reach out.
 Call today for a free consultation with one of the nation’s leading Maryland truck accident lawyers.

 The Maryland truck accident lawyers at Regan Zambri Long are prepared to assist you in pursuing justice for your personal injury claim.
 It’s understandable that you might be going through a terrible period at this time; but know that our Maryland truck accident lawyers are prepared to help you get compensation for your injuries and get you back on the path of recovery.

 We will do an investigation and gather relevant data and information to help you put together the best case possible with solid proof of the truck driver’s and/or trucking company’s negligence.
 We are here to make sure that your voice is heard.